audaciaconsulting/Audacia.Log/Audacia.Log.AspNetCore/README.md

 ```

 ### ResponseBodyActionLogFilter
-This filter can be registered to include logs for the beginning and end of each Action Method.
-This only includes response body as well as details of the response such as the type of model returned.
+This enrichment captures the response body sent back from the API or function.
+It includes the full content returned to the client, which can be valuable for tracing issues related to responses, errors, or unexpected results.

+Usage: The response body data is useful for understanding what your API or function returned to a user or system, enabling the monitoring of output correctness and performance issues.

 Register it like so:

 ```csharp
 using Audacia.Log.AspNetCore;